-- 1. Position the cursor anywhere in the column you want to delete. - 2.
-From the Table menu, choose Delete Entries (ALT, T, D).

-- 3. Select the Delete Column button. - 4.
+- 1. Position the cursor anywhere in the column you want to delete. - From the Table menu, choose Delete Entries (ALT, T, D).EXP will display the Delete Entries dialog box. - 3.
+Select the Delete Column button. - 4.
 Choose the OK button.